 Board Assurance Framework 2020 /21 Strategic Priority 4: Sa fe and Secure Environment Risk Reference: BAF20-14 Risk Rating Impact Likelihood Score Appetite Security Services There is a risk that the Health Board does not provide effective security services across the organisation.
 This is due to lack of formal arrangements in place to protect premises and people in relation to CCTV, Security Contract issues (personnel), lone working, lock down systems, access control and training that provides assurance that Security is effectively managed.
 This could lead to a breach in the Health Board's statutory security duties.
 Inherent Risk 5 4 20 Low Current Risk 5 3 15 1 - 6 Target Risk 5 2 10 Key Controls Assurance level Key mitigations Assurance level Gaps (actions to achieve targe t risk score) Date There is Security provision at the three main hospital sites with 24/7 Security staff present.
 The Field Hospitals have adequate external security contract in place and reviewed to support the change of use of the sites until the end of March 2021 to ensure appropriate to needs of staff landlord and patients.
 The external contractor is 1 Business Case Developed and to be presented to the Board November 2020.
 Staff Training is in place in certain service areas.
 Risk Assessments on some areas looking at physical security.
 V&A Case Manager to support staff when taking criminal action against assailant.
-2 A review of Security was undertaken in August 2019 and identified a number of shortfalls in the systems management and staffing of the current security provision for BCUHB.
-BCUHB requires copies of SIA licences, enhanced DBS certificates and Security Industry association CCTV licences from the contractor-which have not been supplied monitoring KPI's stipulated in the contract.
-Limited capacity within the H&S Team to implement safe system of work.
-Clarity on roles required to describe an effectively managed security contract and 31 M larch 2021 safe systems of work in areas such as lone working, restraint training, lockdown and CCTV.
+2 A review of Security was unde identified a number of shortfall management and staffing of the for BCUHB.
+BCUHB requires contact association CCTV licences from have not been supplied monitor contract.
+Limited capacity with implement safe system of work to describe an effectively management. ems curity provision A licences, dustry actor-which tipulated in the Team to roles required 31 M larch 2021 safe systems of work in areas such as lone working, restraint training, lockdown and CCTV.
 Resources to secured, with recruitment of Bank/Agency staff until permanent post agreed.